ally-logo-white-transp

 When can you withdraw money from a traditional IRA without penalty?

-There are exceptions to the 10% penalty.
-In some cases, you're exempt from having to pay the penalty, as we've outlined below.
+In these cases, you're exempt from having to pay the 10% early withdrawal penalty:

 First-time home purchase